shun-li-casia/robotics_sdk_tda4vm/ros1/nodes/ti_sde/README.md

 ## How to Run the Application in ROS 1

 ### Run the Stereo Demo
-**[J7]** For setting up the ROS1 environment on J7 host, please follow [Setting Up Robotics SDK Environment](../../../docker/README.md).
-To launch `ti_sde` node with playing back a ROSBAG file, run the following inside the Docker container on J7 target:
+**[TDA4]** For setting up the ROS1 environment on TDA4 host, please follow [Docker Setup for ROS 1](../../../docker/setting_docker_ros1.md).
+To launch `ti_sde` node with playing back a ROSBAG file, run the following inside the Docker container on TDA4 target:
 ```
 roslaunch ti_sde bag_sde.launch
 ```